-- 1. Contact the Career and Technical Counselor's office prior to December 1 for admittance in January. - 2.
-One of the two categories for admission must be satisfactorily completed before a student can qualify for a Surgical Technologist Application Packet.
+- I. Contact the Career and Technical Counselor's office prior to September 1 for admittance in January. - II.
+One of the following testing categories for admission must be satisfactorily completed before a candidate can qualify for a Surgical Technologist Application Packet.
 Candidates must satisfy one of the following two categories (A or B) for admission.